Mazi2333/Project-1/README.md

 **Operational Efficiency:**
 Understanding booking patterns and occupancy rates can help hosts manage their properties more efficiently.
 This includes optimizing availability, managing maintenance schedules, and planning for peak periods.

+However, the analysis aimed looked at the following questions:
+1. What are the busiest times of the year for Airbnb bookings in Seattle?
+2. How do customer reviews vary across different neighbourhoods in Seattle?
+3. How does pricing fluctuate across the different Top30 neighbourhoods during this period of time?

 # Libraries used and why: